Tiagoperes/portal-mfe-boilerplate/README.md

 ## Running the modules in a stand-alone environment
 Every module is independent from each other and it's much easier to develop and debug a module by running it without Module Federation.

-To start up the standalone module, inside the module's directory, run:
+To start up the standalone module: inside the module's directory, run:

 ```sh
 pnpm start